nice-devone/nice-cxone-mobile-sdk-android/readme.md

 ## CXOne Chat SDK

-This is the main published module, it is released as an android multi-flavor library with maven artifact coordinates `com.nice.cxone:chat-core`.
+This is the only published module, it is released as android multi-flavor library with maven artifact coordinates `com.nice.cxone:chat-core`.

 ### Adding the dependency